-Macro-economic Indicator Sector Industry Basic Industry Financial Services Financial Services Finance Non-Banking Financial Company (NBFC)
+Macro Economic Indicator Sector Industry Basic Industry Financial Services Financial Services Finance Non Banking Financial Company (NBFC)

 MFL is a Mumbai-based Reserve Bank of India (RBI)-registered NBFC, engaged in 2W financing in Mumbai.
 MFL commenced operations in 1996 and its business is concentrated in Mumbai and its surrounding regions.
 It has tie ups with over 600 dealers.
-At present, the operations of the company are spread across four states - Maharashtra, Gujarat, Rajasthan, and Chhattisgarh, with a total of 55 locations.
+At present, the operations of the company are spread across Five states - Maharashtra, Gujarat, Rajasthan, Chhattisgarh and Madhya Pradesh with a total of 63 locations.
 It has acquired the preferred financer tag for Suzuki, Yamaha, TVS, and Hero in its operating regions.
 The company's day-to-day operations are headed by Manish Shah, Promoter and Managing Director.
 MFL is wholly owned by Manish Shah, in his individual capacity, as well as through group companies and relatives.

-Brief Financials (₹ crore) FY22 (A) FY23 (A) Q1 FY24 (UA)
+Brief Financials (₹ crore) FY22 (A) FY23 (A) 9MFY24 (UA)

-Total income 107 134 36
+Total income 107 134 136

-PAT 9.43 15.22 2.68
+PAT 9.43 15.22 21.29

-Total Assets (net of deferred tax assets and intangible assets) 562 787 778
+Total Assets (net of deferred tax assets and intangible assets) 562 787 955

-Gross NPA (%) 4.94 3.74 3.93
+Gross NPA (%) 4.94 3.74 3.89

-ROTA (%) 1.73 2.26 1.54
+ROTA (%) 1.73 2.26 3.41

-A: Audited; UA: Unaudited.
-Note: The above results are the latest financial results available.
+A: Audited UA: Unaudited; Note: 'the above results are latest financial results available'

-Status of non-cooperation with previous CRA: Not applicable
+Status of non-cooperation with previous CRA: Not Applicable

-Any other information: Not applicable
+Any other information: Not Applicable

-Rating history for the last three years: Please refer Annexure-2
+Rating history for last three years: Please refer Annexure-2

-Covenants of the rated instruments/facilities: Detailed explanation of the covenants of the rated instruments/facilities is given in Annexure-3
+Covenants of rated instrument / facility: Detailed explanation of covenants of the rated instruments/facilities is given in

+Annexure-3

-Complexity level of the various instruments rated: Annexure-4
+Complexity level of various instruments rated: Annexure-4